Palasonic5/TrustGLM/README.md

 GraphPrompter

-You can run the evaluation script using the command below to obtain evaluation results with manipulated prompts.
+You can use the command below to obtain evaluation results with manipulated prompts.
 Adjust the `--dataset` parameter for different datasets and attacks:
 - `cora_sup_shuffle` (label shuffle attack)
 - `cora_sup_ln50` (label noise attack with 50% noise)
 - `cora_sup_ln100` (label noise attack with 100% noise)